 Practice your routine on any young relatives or friends’ children and see what makes them laugh.
 Use any skills you might have; magic tricks, juggling, making balloon animals, singing, using puppets – you know the drill.
 But it is important to plan your routine properly – children won’t want to be kept waiting, and if you’re hesitant they will quickly lose interest.

-You’ll also need to get a CRB check – see our article on how to do this.
-You will also need public liability insurance - this covers you if you accidentally damage property, or a child falls and injures themselves during your performance.
+You’ll need to get a CRB check – see our article on how to do this.
+You will also need public liability insurance – this covers you if you accidentally damage property, or a child falls and injures themselves during your performance.

 Getting paid to party might sound too good to be true, but clubs want to get as many people through the door as possible – and that’s where you come in.
-You’ll get paid commission on how many people you get on guestlist etc, which can include your friends, and will then be expected to attend the club night yourself.
+You’ll get paid commission on how many people you get on the guestlist etc, which can include your friends, and you will then be expected to attend the club night yourself.

 For more information see our article on getting paid to party.

 This is only fun if you like dogs.
 And walking.
 At the same time.
 Busy people with pooches sometimes don’t have time to walk them – if you do, then get them to pay you for it.
-You can be one of those people with hoards of dogs surrounding them, spending time withman’s best friend, whilst getting some exercise!
+You can be one of those people with hoards of dogs surrounding them, spending time with man’s best friend, whilst getting some exercise!

 If there is a subject or activity that you enjoy and have a lot of knowledge about – you can make money by imparting your wisdom to others.
 Be it literature, kick boxing, or playing the drums, there will be someone who would love to know more about it.
 You can do it as often as you like, and fit it around your other commitments.